Roger W. Griffith, P.E.

 thermal expansion tank support

 The expansion tank should be installed in accordance with the manufacturer’s installation instructions.
 The tank can be installed in either vertical or horizontal orientation.
 If installing the tank in the vertical orientation, install a pipe support on the main piping near the tank connection.
-If the tank is installed in a horizontal orientation, support the tank directly from the structure to avoid excessive stress and potential failure of the piping.
+If the tank is installed horizontally, support it directly from the structure to avoid excessive stress and potential piping failure.

-Prior to pressurizing the piping system, the expansion tank should be charged with air pressure that is equal to the line pressure of the plumbing system.
+Prior to pressurizing the piping system, the expansion tank should be charged to a pressure equal to the plumbing system’s line pressure.

 exp tank pressure check